amitjoy/aspecio/README.md

 # Aspecio - AOP Proxies for OSGi Services

-Aspecio is a 'micro-framework' that provide AOP Proxies to OSGi R7.
+Aspecio is a 'micro-framework' that provide AOP Proxies in OSGi R7.
 It brings a mix of component-oriented and aspect-oriented programming to your application.
 Aspecio lets you define _Aspects_ that you can later pick to add behaviour to your components and avoid duplicating boilerplate dealing with cross-cutting concerns.

 Simon Chemouil has developed the [initial version](https://github.com/primeval-io/aspecio), and this is a revamped version that makes it OSGi R7 compatible and encapsulates all required dependencies in one bundle.
 This also includes several enhancements and fixes to make it work efficiently.